 - ▲ Note that category buttons in server mode function differently from category buttons under LCD XY/MD mode and NV9609 mode.
 There are differences in the configuration of these buttons too. - ▲ The names of devices in categories are composed of the category name followed by one or more suffixes.
 NV9000-SE Utilities allows configurers to designate a separator character which is inserted between the parts of the device name.
-(Device names are limited to 8 characters, however.) - ▲ You can also perform device selection by category and index using the panel's knob.
-See Category Lists on page 40.
+(Device names are limited to 8 characters, however.) - ▲ You can also perform device selection either by category list or by category pages using the panel's knob.
+See Procedure H Perform Device Selection using Category Pages on page 113.